 Take home message?
 How is this work relevant to the scientific community?

-Objectives and research questions I aim to investigate the effect of accessibility of cities on compositional biodiversity changes globally addressing the following research questions:
+Objectives and research questions I will investigate the influence of accessibility of cities on compositional biodiversity changes globally addressing the following research questions:

-Do locations with higher accessibility to cities lead to higher turnover within sites than locations with lower accessibility (temporal turnover)?
+Within sites, do locations with higher accessibility to cities have higher turnover than locations with lower accessibility (temporal turnover)?

-Do locations with higher accessibility to cities lead to higher biodiversity homogenization across sites than locations with lower accessibility (spatial turnover)?
+Across sites, do locations with higher accessibility to cities have more similar community composition than locations with lower accessibility (spatial turnover)?

 (How does each taxon respond to high/low accessibility?)

-Is there an interactive affect of population density and accessibility on biodiversity homogenization? / How is spatial/ temporal turnover/homogenization (general and taxa-specific) influenced by population density?
+Is there an interactive affect of population density and accessibility on compositional biodiversity change? / How are spatial andtemporal turnover influenced by an interaction between population density and accessibility?

 Research hypotheses My hypotheses are that there will be a positive relationship between high accessibility scores and turnover and biodiversity homogenization and between population density and biodiversity homogenization.
 When analysing taxa’s responses, I hypothesize that taxa will have different relationships with accessibility scores and population density, with both positive and negative interactions present.
 Those hypotheses will be tested against the null hypotheses of no relationship between accessibility and turnover and biodiversity homogenization and population density and homogenization, respectively.